 According to the media, the public holds the bickering, do-nothing Congress in unprecedented low esteem.
 But here’s some good news: In the weeks and months ahead, there is one area where our legislators can redeem themselves.
-The Violence Against Women Act is up for reauthorization, and if Congress passes a strong bill, millions of girls and women will have a better chance to escape and heal from sexual, domestic, dating and stalking violence.
+The Violence Against Women Act (VAWA) is up for reauthorization, and if Congress supports and passes a strong bill, millions of girls and women will have a better chance to escape and heal from sexual, domestic, dating and stalking violence.

 We only have to read the latest headlines to know that our nation must continue its work to prevent and respond to the cruel sexual violence, lethal battery and assault that lead to murder and destruction in whole families.
 Shockingly, three U.S. women are killed every day in domestic violence incidents.